tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * hvPlot abstracts over Python visualization libraries like Matplotlib, Pandas, and Streamz.
 The abstraction allows hvPlot to utilize the stand-alone plotting mechanisms of these technologies.

+* hvPlot provides the FinTech industry with a new way of interacting with financial data.
+Instead of analyzing ledgers, finance professionals can just explore an interactive plot and digest large data sets visually.

 * This abstraction also allows hvPlot to transform the static plots (i.e. Matplotlib plots) into interactive sandboxes for data exploration and analysis. hvPlots allow for:

   * Panning